Manu-chroma/sampling_using_arduino/README.md

 # sampling_using_arduino
-Code for fast rate sampling using Arduino at reduced resolution.
+Code for Signals and Systems Project